josefaidt/nWeather/README.md

 ## Getting Started

-1. Download this repo
+1. Download this repository and unzip the project files
-2. Unzip and open the directory in your favorite code editor
+2. Open the project directory in your favorite code editor
 3. In `env.sample.js`, input your OpenWeatherMap API Key
 4. `mv env.sample.js env.js`
 5. Install dependencies: `yarn install`